codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 Configure Database Connection Settings
 ======================================

 If you intend to use a database, open the **app/Config/Database.php** file with a text editor and set your database settings.
 Alternately, these could be set in your **.env** file.
+See :ref:`Database Configuration <database-config-explanation-of-values>` for details.

 Set to Development Mode
 =======================